matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 `v1` versions of these endpoints may be disabled at the discretion of the implementation, and should return a HTTP 404 if so.

-If an identity server is too old and a HTTP 404 is received when accessing the `v2` endpoint, they should fallback to the `v1` endpoint instead.
+If an identity server is too old and a HTTP 404, 405 or 501 is received when accessing the `v2` endpoint, they should fallback to the `v1` endpoint instead.
 However, clients should be aware that plain-text 3pids are required, and should ask for user consent accordingly.

 ## Tradeoffs